 Check Status of Bootloader Whether Locked or Unlocked

-If you’re able to boot your device properly then you should go for this as it’s the easiest and simplest method to check the status of bootloader.
+If you’re able to boot your device correctly, then you should go for this as it’s the easiest and most straightforward method to check the status of the bootloader.

 Step 1: Open phones dialer